maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 token = SHA1(message)[0..9]
 ```

-For more information about the self-service card update public page, please see [the following](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#obtaining-the-self-service-page-url).
+For more information about the self-service card update public page, please see [this help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#obtaining-the-self-service-page-url).

-Your users can also self-service update their payment method if using the Advanced Billing Portal feature, please see [here](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#updating-payment-information-via-the-billing-portal) for more information.
+Your users can also self-service update their payment method if using the Advanced Billing Portal feature, please see [this help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#updating-payment-information-via-the-billing-portal) for more information.

 ### Updating via API